 British Soprano Katherine Crompton studied at the National Opera Studio, having previously graduated from the Royal College of Music International Opera School where she was the Independent Opera Scholar.
 Katherine was the winner of the Harriet Cohen Memorial Prize, the McCullough Prize for Opera and the Miriam Licette Prize.
 She was also the recipient of a Tutton Award and a Susan Chilcott Award and is a Britten-Pears Scholar.

-Katherine lives in St Albans with her Bass-Baritone husband, Edward Grint, and their son, who was born in December 2017.
+Katherine lives in Bedfordshire with her Bass-Baritone husband, Edward Grint, and their two children.